Metal Gear Solid (video game): Voice acting

-Except for David Hayter (Solid Snake), the English voice cast was credited with pseudonyms.
+Except for David Hayter (Solid Snake) and Doug Stone (Psycho Mantis), the English voice cast was credited with pseudonyms.
 Reportedly, this was done because the Screen Actors Guild's rules at the time were unclear regarding performances for video games.
 When the actors returned for the 2004 remake Metal Gear Solid: The Twin Snakes, they were credited with their real names.

 Music

 The musical score of Metal Gear Solid was composed by Konami's in-house musicians, including Kazuki Muraoka, Hiroyuki Togo, Takanari Ishiyama, Lee Jeon Myung, and Maki Kirioka.
 Composer and lyricist Rika Muranaka provided a song called "The Best is Yet To Come" for the game's ending credits sequence.
 The song is performed in Irish by Aoife Ní Fhearraigh.
 The main theme was composed by Tappi Iwase from the Konami Kukeiha Club.

 Music played in-game has a synthetic feel with increased pace and introduction of strings during tense moments, with a looping style endemic to video games.
 Overtly cinematic music, with stronger orchestral and choral elements, appears in cutscenes.
 The soundtrack was released on September 23, 1998, under the King Records label.